MatheusHoudin/real-state-with-tokenization/README.md

-# basic-nft
+# real-state-with-tokenization
-A basic NFT project developed with Solidity, Ethereum and Alchemy
+A Real State project on Web3 by using the Tokenization concept to allow investors to invest on different Buildings.